FREE SHIPPING ON ORDERS OVER $45

 Did you know that a single mature tree can absorb carbon dioxide at a rate of 48 pounds per year and release enough oxygen back into the atmosphere to support two human beings?
 Trees also help lower air temperature to combat climate change while stabilizing the soil by preventing erosion through their roots.

 Recently we came across the following quote: "The best time to plant a tree was 20 years ago.
 The second best time is now."
 We took the advice contained in this old Chinese proverb and decided to start planting trees with TreeEra.
 TreeEra is a Canadian based company founded in 2016 which goal is to provide simple, convenient and affordable carbon offsetting while facilitating conversation about the current state of our environment.
 TreeEra has an ambitious goal: to plant one billion trees.
 We want to help TreeEra reach this milestone and engage our customers in the process.
-That’s why we pledge to plant one tree for five Smartbite snacks sold.
+That’s why we pledge to plant one tree for each Smartbite order.
 We talked to Brieanne, a community manager at TreeEra about the environmental impact of planting trees, what makes her smile and her advice to anyone who wants to make our planet a better place.

 Describe yourself in 3 words: Passionate, curious, creative